Dmitrii-Weaver/gamedev_log/README.md

 17.04.2025

-Focusing on test projects for Unity
+Focusing on test projects for Unity.

+18.04.2025

+Learning about game objects and sprites for Unity